.png)

 - A me piace la pizza.
 (I like pizza)

-To form a negative sentence with an atono pronoun, we must put the negation non before the pronoun.
-Otherwise we put non before the verb.
+To form a negative sentence with a pronoun "atono", we must put the negation non before the pronoun.
+But if we use a pronoun "tonico" we must put non before the verb.

 - Non ci piace viaggiare.
 (We don't like travelling)